 As an undergraduate, I attended the University of California, Berkeley (A.B. in Anthropology and Scandinavian Languages and Literatures), as well as the University of Lund, Sweden, and later the University of Minnesota (Ph.D., in Scandinavian Languages and Literatures).
-In addition to being part of Harvard’s Scandinavian Program, and an active member (and former chairman) of The Committee on Degrees in Folklore and Mythology, I am also Curator of the Milman Parry Collection of Oral Literature and serve on the Committee on Medieval Studies.
+In addition to being part of Harvard’s Scandinavian Program, and an active member (and current chairman) of The Committee on Degrees in Folklore and Mythology, I am also Curator of the Milman Parry Collection of Oral Literature and serve on the Committee on Medieval Studies and the Standing Committee on Archaeology.
 Since coming to Harvard in 1980, I have been very involved in student life, and am the former Master of Eliot House (1991-2000).
 Together with colleagues from the University of Aarhus, Denmark, I annually teach in and direct Harvard’s Viking Studies Program in Scandinavia, recently featured in USA Today as one of the nation’s most unique study abroad programs.